charybshawn/DockerizedLaravel/README.md

 1. **Permission problems**: Run the setup script with sudo
 2. **Domain not accessible**: Add the domain to your local hosts file
 3. **Database connection issues**: Check your .env file configuration
+4. **Port conflicts**: Ensure the port you want to use isn't already in use by another service